 - 1. Walk every day, but don't overdo it. - 2.
 Wear your TED stockings for two weeks or until seen by your provider.
 You may remove them for one to two hours twice a day to wash the stockings and bathe your legs. - 3.
-Continue your assigned physical therapy exercises (Page 40). - 4.
-You may shower at home, but be sure to keep the surgical area covered and dry by using press and seal plastic wrap. - 5.
+Continue your assigned physical therapy exercises (Page 35). - 4.
+You may shower at home but be sure to keep the surgical area covered and dry by using press and seal plastic wrap. - 5.
 Keep brace in place for six weeks or as instructed by your physical therapist. - 6.
 Do not lift anything with your surgical arm for six weeks.
 Do not lay on your surgical shoulder. - 7.
-Change your dressing daily until your 2 week follow up appointment.
-Use the 8" x 10" ABD pad held in place with medical tape.
-Do not touch your incision." - 8.
+Dressing will be changed 7 days after surgery in the orthopedic clinic.
+If 75% saturated, prior to this, please call orthopedic clinic nurses at 218-632-8702. - 8.
 Report any of the following to your doctor: - a.
 Increased uncontrolled pain - b.
 Drainage or redness at the incision site (there should be no drainage after five days) - c.
 Fever higher than 101 degrees - d.
 Numbness or tingling in your shoulder or arm - e.
 Injury to your shoulder or arm - 9.
 Refrain from dental work including cleanings or procedures for 12 weeks after surgery.
 You will need to notify your surgeon's office for antibiotic treatment prior to your visit to the dentist for one year after your surgery.
 This is to prevent an infection in your new joint. - 10.
-Apply BREG ice machine (Page 34) to shoulder while at rest.
+Apply BREG ice machine (Page 30) to shoulder while at rest.
+Use ice during the day, up to 1 hour at a time.
 Place a protective layer (thin cloth) between the skin and sleeve.
+Take a 20-minute break in-between icing.
+Do not leave ice on overnight.
 Most patients will use the ice machine for several weeks after surgery. - 11.
-Use Nozin (Page 36) twice a day (morning and evening) for eight days after surgery. - 12.
+Use Nozin (Page 32) twice a day (morning and evening) for eight days after surgery. - 12.
 You may alternate taking 600 mg ibuprofen with 650 mg acetaminophen every 3-4 hours as needed for pain control.
-You may also take your prescribed pain medication as directed. - 13.
-For medication refills or if the bottle shows you have 0 refills, please contact your surgeon's office directly.
-This will expedite your refill request. - 14.
-Plan to attend follow-up luncheon:
+You may also take your prescribed pain medication as directed.

+13. For medication refills or if the bottle shows you have 0 refills, please contact your surgeon's office directly.
+This will expedite your refill request.